Donghyeok-Jo/Ego-OSS/README.md

     3) Extract waveforms  at a sampling rate of 11,050 Hz and resample video frames to 8 fps for all the clips.

-	4) [epic_train.csv](https://github.com/Donghyeok-Jo/Ego-OSS/blob/main/data/epic_train.csv) contains clip list of on-screen training set following these columns:
+	4) The file [epic_train.csv](https://github.com/Donghyeok-Jo/Ego-OSS/blob/main/data/epic_train.csv) contains clip list of on-screen training set following these columns:
 		* audio_path : string, path to .mp3 audio file of clip in EPIC-KITCHENS
 		* frame_dir : string, path of directory contains frame images of clip in EPIC-KITCHENS
 		* num_frames : int, the number of frames of clip on 8 fps (num_frame >= 24)